 A school bus is one of the safest vehicles on the highway.
 However, a school bus does not have the slightest edge when involved in a crash with a train.
-Because of a train's size and weight, it cannot stop quickly.
+Because of a train's size and weight it cannot stop quickly.
 An emergency escape route does not exist for a train.
-You can prevent school bus/train crashes by following these recommended procedures:
+You can prevent school bus/train crashes by following these recommended procedures.

-- · Approaching the Crossing: - -Slow down, including shifting to a lower gear in a manual transmission bus, and test your brakes. - Activate hazard lights approximately 200 feet before the crossing.
-Make sure your intentions are known. - -Scan your surroundings and check for traffic behind you. - -Stay to the right of the roadway, if possible. - -Choose an escape route in the event of a brake failure or problems behind you.
+Approaching the Crossing:

+Slow down, including shifting to a lower gear in a manual transmission bus, and test your brakes.

+Activate hazard lights approximately 200 feet before the crossing.
+Make sure your intentions are known.

+Scan your surroundings and check for traffic behind you.

+Stay to the right of the roadway if possible.

+Choose an escape route in the event of a brake failure or problems behind you.

-- At the Crossing: - -Stop no closer than 15 feet and no farther than 50 feet from the nearest rail, where you have the best view of the tracks. - -Place the transmission in "Park" (if there is no "Park" shift point, use "Neutral") and set the parking brake. - -Turn off all radios and noisy equipment and silence the passengers. - -Open the service door and driver's window.
-Look and listen for an approaching train. - -After you have determined that no train is approaching, close the service door and proceed with caution. - · Crossing the Track: - -Check the crossing signals again before proceeding. - -At a multiple-track crossing, stop only before the first set of tracks.
-When you are sure no train is approaching on any track, proceed across all of the tracks until you have completely cleared them. - -Cross the tracks in a low gear.
-Do not change gears while crossing. - If the gate comes down after you have started across, drive through it even if it means you will break the gate.
+At the Crossing:

+Stop no closer than 15 feet and no farther than 50 feet from the nearest rail, where you have the best view of the tracks.

+Place the transmission in Park, or if there is no Park shift point, in Neutral and press down on the service brake or set the parking brakes.

+Turn off all radios and noisy equipment, and silence the passengers.

+Open the service door and driver's window.
+Look and listen for an approaching train.

+Crossing the Track:

+Check the crossing signals again before proceeding.

+At a multiple-track crossing, stop only before the first set of tracks.
+When you are sure no train is approaching on any track, proceed across all of the tracks until you have completely cleared them.

+Cross the tracks in a low gear.
+Do not change gears while crossing.

+If the gate comes down after you have started across, drive through it even if it means you will break the gate.